 Although I can make several prints from the same fish, each print is an original.
 I use several different types of paper - each one produces slightly different results.
 Also, for some prints I use just one color of ink, while other times I use multiple colors, trying to capture the fish as it appears in nature.
 For a fish with multiple colors, all the color is added to the fish before the paper is placed on the fish.
 If all turns out well, the only painting done after the print is lifted is the painting of the eye with watercolor.

-I've printed bluegill, pumpkinseed sunfish, red breasted sunfish, rock bass, smallmouth bass, largemouth bass, carp, koi, catfish, striped bass, rainbow trout, brook trout, brown trout, walleye, yellow perch, black crappie, chain pickerel, snapper bluefish, flounder, black sea bass, crevalle jack, pompano, ladyfish and even a piranha!
-I recently started printing octopus.
+I've printed bluegill, pumpkinseed sunfish, red breasted sunfish, rock bass, smallmouth bass, largemouth bass, carp, koi, channel catfish, striped bass, rainbow trout, brook trout, brown trout, walleye, yellow perch, black crappie, chain pickerel, bluefish, flounder, black sea bass, crevalle jack, pompano, ladyfish, piranha, spotted sea trout, mangrove snapper, lookdown and mahi mahi.